Western Animation / Dynomutt Dog Wonder

 The series provides examples of:

-- Affectionate Parody: Let's just say the show didn't take itself seriously.
+- Affectionate Parody: Of Batman, particularly the Adam West version.
+Let's just say the show didn't take itself seriously.

 - Animated Series